 A traditional size sink in a spot this small would usually mean you’re going to have to do some type of fancy balancing act with your flat iron while it’s heating up.

 So that’s my Ikea Bathroom Storage Hack tour.
+Hopefully it saves you from having to rent some storage units for all the cosmetics and toiletries you have (throw some away, you know they’re expired!).
 I hope you enjoyed it and I hope you found some clever ways to maximize the space in your tiny bathroom.

 Or in your gigantic bathroom.
-Either way we all need to make good use of space, right?
+Either way we all need an ikea bathroom upgrade and to make good use of space, right?